project-imprimis/libprimis/doc/engine.md

 like the corresponding mapmodel option for teleporters, this attribute acts much like the index attribute for sound entities.
 The emitted sound is not otherwise controllable.

+### 3.1.12 Flags
+---

+Flags are the objective point for capture-the-flag gameplay.
+A working CTF game requires that a flag for each team be placed, as it is not possible to capture a flag without a flag point on one's own team to return the flag to.
+Like the other player-interacting entities (jumppads, teleporters), flags do not have a modifiable interaction distance and is hard-set for all flag entities.

+It is possible to place multiple flag entities for a given team onto a map, but players cannot possess more than one opponent's flag entity at a time.

+#### Attributes

+Flag entities have two attributes controlling their yaw orientation and team.

+#### 0: `yaw`

+Sets the yaw direction of the flag, in CW degrees from the y-axis, as with other yaw parameters.
+The flag object is fairly anisotropic, so the orientation of the flag entity is not particularly important compared to entities such as player starts.

+#### 1: `team`

+Sets the team that owns the flag.
+Use 1/2 for the two teams (red/blue), as 0 is internally set as team neutral.